irsbugs/cmrt/CiviCRM Installation.md

 ## System Packages

-The WordPress HostingHandbook has a section on [System Packages](https://make.wordpress.org/hosting/handbook/server-environment/#system-packages) that Wordpress requires.
+The WordPress Hosting Handbook has a section on [System Packages](https://make.wordpress.org/hosting/handbook/server-environment/#system-packages) that WordPress requires.
 These are: curl, Ghost Script, ImageMagick, OpenSSL, WebP AVIF.

 On the CMRT C-Panel Terminal these are checks made for these System Packages: